Best Strategies to Protect Your Home & Loved Ones

 Each Family Member

 This layer focuses on what each family member can do to protect themselves and those they love.
-Children can and should participate too.
+All family members, including children, should actively participate.

 Be observant of your surroundings